sherryduong93/Anime_Recommender/README.md

 * RMSE: 1.57
 * Using just the average to predict user ratings already gathers pretty decent results.

+## Popularity Based Recommender System:
+**Use the average rating of the training data to predict user ratings of the test data**
+* A simple popularity recommender was generated, which returns the top 20 anime based on average rating & number of ratings.
+* This will be added to the flask app, along with an option to filter the popular recommendations based on genre of the anime.

 ## Content Based Recommender System:
 **Anime_id Keyword**
 * To help users search for the anime_id desired, a helper function called find_id() in src/model_funcs.py was created, which will return all titles that have the keyword.